-Glympse is the first ever app that allows you to share your real-time location with others easily, temporarily and safely.
+Glympse is the first-ever mobile app for iPhone and Android that lets you share your location with others in real-time — easily, temporarily and safely.
 With Glympse, you control who you share your location with and for how long so there is no risk of being permanently tracked.

 Millions of people globally use Glympse for quick, temporary and customized sharing with people, regardless of what mobile device they have.
 With Glympse, location sharing is temporary—you set the amount of time you want to share your location.
 Glympse automatically expires once you arrive—set it and forget it!